HEKPYTO/NPUTASK/Readme.md

 A comprehensive Neural Processing Unit (NPU) task management system for handling diverse computational needs in neural network operations.

+**Note**: The final version of this project does not include the `VectorTask` class, as it was removed and developed independently.
+The released version is available in the GitHub release under `solution-inheritance-2024-2.zip`.

 ## Overview
 This system provides a framework for managing various neural processing tasks, from basic vector calculations to complex tensor operations, while optimizing resource utilization and maintaining accurate performance metrics.